Vinayakrai/FoodTempt/README.md

 - Start the Apache server from your local server control panel.
 - Navigate to `http://localhost/FoodTempt/` in your web browser to access the application.

-## 📸 Screenshots

-*Include screenshots of the homepage, menu, order page, and reservation page here.*

 ## 🤝 Contributing